 Famous for its leopard coat pattern, this exotic-looking yet domesticated cat is very playful, affectionate, and a bit of a hugger.
 If you have kids, they will surely enjoy playing with a Bengal as they can compete with a child’s energy.

-As a bonus, Bengal cats shed less than other breeds, all thanks to its dense, incredibly soft coat.
+As a bonus, Bengal cats shed less than other breeds, all thanks to their dense, incredibly soft coat.
 Remember to brush their fur regularly and bath them every month, to keep their skin soft and smooth.